Commercialising your research

 How to commercialise the outcomes of your research, including protecting your intellectual property and disclosing your inventions to the University.

-The Research Commercialisation Managers in RIS can help you with commercialising your research outcomes through:
+The Technology Transfer team in RIS can help you with commercialising your research outcomes through:

 Protecting your Intellectual Property